awurthmann/AegisASR/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons BY-NC 4.0 (Non-Commercial License) - see the LICENSE file for details.

 ## Contributing